Cloudxtreme/ixp-manager-docs/docs/dev/vagrant.rst

      git checkout v4

 4. It's best to run ``composer update`` now as you'll require your GitHub login details to get past GitHub's rate limits.
 See `Composer's install instructions <https://getcomposer.org/download/>`_ if you don't have it.
+There may be a database-related error which can safely be ignored.

    ::